rookiemonkey/recipe_app/README.md

 I haven't fully used the power of typescript but hey! a small progress is still a progress :tada:

+Consider checking the repo's issues, all of my todos are in there :smile:

 ![Screenshot](./screenshot.png)

 ## Author: <i>Kevin Roi R. Basina</i>